megan321/BeiXinYuan/README.txt

-git is a version control system git is a free software git is a distrubuted version control system git is free for everyone!
+git is a distributed version control system git is a free software

+learn about git add, git commit and git diff commands